 According to Facebook Audience Network, 86% of developers that included ads into their IAP models noticed no changes or got increased IAP numbers.

-If a hybrid model includes rewarded video ads, even better.
+If a hybrid model includes rewarded video ads, that can boost your overall revenue.
 This ad format naturally fits in with in-app purchases and can even help increase them.
 According to ironSource, it can boost them up to 6x!

 In fact, 4 in 5 developers believe that rewarded video ads work even better in a hybrid model than on their own (Walnut Unlimited).

-Finally, 1 in 4 developers believe hybrid monetization is the best way to maximize ROI (Walnut Unlimited).
+Finally, 1 in 4 developers believes hybrid monetization is the best way to maximize ROI (Walnut Unlimited).

 IAPs + IAA + Subscriptions: The Relationship